 The problem stems from lax building codes some 50 years ago.
 While 63 of the buildings are inspected annually, it is estimated that nearly every beachfront building (over 650) leans to some degree.
 The most simplistic explanation is that to be stable, the foundations need to be anchored in bedrock.
 Above the bedrock in Santos is 30-40 metres of unstable clay covered by 7 metres of surface sand.
-The foundations are anchored in the clay and as it shifts, so did the building above.
+The foundations are anchored in clay.
+The building lean when the clay shifts.
 Today’s building codes are more rigid.

 Water is key to this city, with seven major beaches covering five miles and 19 canals that have earned the city the nickname “the Brazilian Venice.”
 Alongside the sand runs the world’s largest garden in front of a beach.

-If walking around the streets and beaches of Brazil makes you nervous, or if you want to see more than just nearby beaches on your day in Santos port, check out this full-day private shore excursion to the beaches of Santos, Sao Vicente (Brazil’s first village), and Guaruja (called the “Atlantic Pearl”):
+If walking around the streets and beaches of Brazil makes you nervous, or if you want to see more than just nearby beaches on your day in Santos port, check out this full-day private shore excursion for up to six people to the beaches of Santos, Sao Vicente (Brazil’s first village), and Guaruja (called the “Atlantic Pearl”):

 Island of Cobra

 This small island just offshore is nicknamed the Island of Cobra according to our guide.
 (Portuguese name is: Ilha de Urubuqueçaba).
 Apparently, if you stand on the shore long enough, you will eventually see a bird of prey swoop down and pick up a snake.
 We didn’t stay there long enough, nor do have any idea how often this happens, or if it really does.